kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic_ee/_index.en.md

 For this guide you will have to have `kubectl` and [Helm](https://www.helm.sh/) (version 3) installed locally.

 {{% notice warning %}}
 This guide assumes a clean installation into an empty cluster.
-Please refer to the upgrade notes for more information on migrating existing KKP installations to the Kubermatic Installer.
+Please refer to the [upgrade notes]({{< ref "../../upgrading" >}}) for more information on migrating existing installations to the Kubermatic Installer.
 {{% /notice %}}

 ## Installation